 Flat Fee Services, How You Save & Why It Works?

-The Multiple Listing Service (MLS) is a computerized network that is accessible only to licensed Realtors who list and sell property.
-HomeAvenue customers have the option of listing their home on the MLS for a low monthly or one-time fee vs. traditional real estate companies who charge a commission based on sale price to list on the MLS.
+The Multiple Listing Service (MLS) is a online listing portal that is accessible only to licensed Realtors who list and sell property.
+HomeAvenue customers have the option of listing their home on the MLS for a low one-time flat fee vs. traditional real estate companies who charge a commission based on sale price to list on the MLS.

 We have a 24-48 hour turn around period.
 Once you return your listing paperwork we will review everything and if it is all completed we will activate your listing on MLS the next business day.

 Dependent on agent